SCU-Smart-Grid-CPS/TwoFedEPOpt/EP_SF_Optimization_House_Model/README.md

-#Energy Plus San Francisco House Model
+# Energy Plus San Francisco House Model
-For optimization with a single house in EP and the EnergyPlusOpt2Fed federation in UCEF.
+For optimization with a single house in EP and the EnergyPlusOpt2Fed or the EPMultipleSims_v4 federation in UCEF.

 Tested to work on the cluster, with EP 9-4-0 and UCEF 1.1.0